Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 # - POTARC -
 # Privacy Online Test And Resource Compendium

-This list is designed to show all available (and useful) online tests
+This list is designed to show all available (and useful) online tests.

 ToDo:
 * Enable accepting issues on GitHub!